VaibhavSharma273/Coding-Projects/Identifier-Filter/README.md

 `<C-identifier>:<line-number>`

 for each instance of each C identifier that appears.
-The order of the lines should is the same as the order in which the identifiers appear in the input.
+The order of the lines is the same as the order in which the identifiers appear in the input.

 In particular, IDFilter:
 * handles line splices correctly